buildspace/buildspace-projects/NFT_Game/en/Section_3/Lesson_6_Building_Arena_Page.md

 );
 ```

 We are going to dynamically add this class name to our `div` which in turn will apply some new styles to it!
-One thing to note here is you can change these attack state names, but make sure you update them in the `Arena.css` file as the are the class names needed for the animations to work!
+One thing to note here is you can change these attack state names, but make sure you update them in the `Arena.css` file as they are the class names needed for the animations to work!

 **NOICE.** We should be good to go to try and land an attack on Elon.
 Go ahead and click the Attack button and see what happens!
 You should see a few things: